mikro-orm/mikro-orm/docs/docs/upgrading-v5-to-v6.md

    };
    ```

 > The `MIKRO_ORM_TYPE` is still supported, but no longer does a static require of the driver class.
-Its usage is rather discouraged and it might be removed in future versions too.
+Its usage is rather discouraged, and it might be removed in future versions too.

 ### ORM extensions